Keeping children safe

 The Governments PREVENT Strategy is designed to stop children being radicalised and getting involved in extremist activities.
 If you have a concern about your child or someone else in your family, please talk to one of the safeguarding leads.
 You may also find this leaflet for parents useful.

-In October 2017 our school is implementing a new project that will run jointly between schools and Greater Manchester Police.
-This project is called Operation Encompass.
-It aims to support children who are affected by domestic abuse by ensuring that their school is informed.
+Holy Trinity is part of Operation Encompass, a project run jointly between schools and Greater Manchester Police.
+It aims to support children who are affected by domestic abuse by ensuring that their school is informed at the earliest opportunity.
 This allows the school to support the children.
 If you have any questions about this project, please do not hesitate to contact the school or follow this link http://www.operationencompass.org/